For a student to be eligible for TGTF Funds, all the following conditions must be met.

 - had been enrolled during the term of the institution’s closure; and

-- Claims for unearned tuition must be made within six (6) months of the date the institution ceased operations.
+- claims must be made within six (6) months of the date the institution ceased operations.

-- Unearned tuition includes tuition, registration, general graduation, activity, or other fees that are required to be paid by all students where the institution did not complete the educational obligation or reimburse students (this includes advance payments).
+- Financial loss may include tuition, registration, general graduation, activity, or other fees that are required to be paid by all students where the institution did not complete the educational obligation or reimburse students (this includes advance payments).
+Additionally, increased costs resulting from lost transfer credit to a comparable program at another institution may be considered.

 Procedure for Filing a TGTF Claim